jurvis/landing/posts/2020-09-15-tacit-editing-livestream/post.md

 thumbnailIsCover: false
 ---

 This month, Cedric is helping me level up my writing dojo.
-Every Thursday, we get on call and I watch as he edits my drafts, sentence after sentence.
+Every Thursday, we get on a call, and I watch as he edits my drafts, sentence after sentence.

 We do this so I can acquire the skills "[tacitly](https://commoncog.com/blog/the-tacit-knowledge-series/)," getting into his perspective and allowing the skill to be transferred by osmosis.

-We are planning to livestream our session this week, and will like to invite you to [join us](https://www.twitch.tv/jurvistan).
+We are planning to live-stream our session this week and will like to invite you to [join us](https://www.twitch.tv/jurvistan).

 **More Time Zones:**
 <br>6  am in San Francisco